-- Due Date Proposal must be received no later than 5:00 p.m. on April 29, 2011.
+- 2. Due Date Proposal must be received no later than 5:00 p.m. on Friday, September 23, 2011.
 Late Proposals will not be accepted.
 Any correction or resubmission by the Proposer will not extend the submittal due date. - 3.
-Delivery Address Proposal must be directed to and received at the address below:
+Delivery Address Proposal must be directed to and received at the address below and should be directed to: